sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 - Verify with public key the signed Vmlinux
 - Verify with public key the signed KO

-In case any of the unitest will failed, the Sonic Image will be not created.
+In case any of the unitest will failed, the SONiC Image will be not created.

 ####  1.12.2. <a name='SystemTestcases'></a>System Test cases
 Positive test:
-- Verify runtime secure boot with a signed sonic image installed.
+- Verify runtime secure boot with a signed SONiC image installed.
+- warmboot: install a new sign kernel using warmboot.

 Negative test:
 - Test secure boot runtime verification of shim/grub/Vmlinuz/KO.